threerings/getdown/README.md

 due to limitations in Java Web Start's architecture which are outlined in the [rationale](https://github.com/threerings/getdown/wiki/Rationale) section.

+Note: Getdown was designed *in 2004* as an alternative to Java Web Start, because of design choices made by JWS that were problematic to the use cases its authors had.
+It is _not_ a drop-in replacement for JWS, aimed to help the developers left in the lurch by the deprecation of JWS in Java 9.
+It may still be a viable alternative for developers looking to replace JWS, but don't expect to find feature parity with JWS.

 ## How do I use it?

 A tutorial and more detailed specification are available from the [Documentation] page.
 Questions